All you need for your European road tripApply for IDP

 Trying out the country's delicacies is one of the best parts of traveling.
 The Place Guillaume, Kraut Maart is the place to be if you're up for a gastronomic tour.
 Anything tourists can ever imagine, from fresh produce, pastries, and snacks, to souvenir-worthy flowers and handicrafts, are sold here.
 The array of restaurants in Place Guillaume is enough to make your mouth water.
 An equestrian statue of Grand Duke William II is among the remarkable works of art you can see in Place Guillaume.

 Visit Place Guillaume in May or September.
-These are the most pleasant months in Luxembourg, so trips in these seasons are encouraged.
+These are the most pleasant months in the country, so trips in these seasons are encouraged.
 July and August bring hot weather, which, while satisfying, can be a bit inconvenient for some, especially when walking.
 If you're driving, have your IDP.
-Like a work permit, the International Driver's Permit for Luxembourg is necessary, and driving without it is illegal.
+Like a work permit, the International Driver's Permit for the country is necessary, and driving without it is illegal.

 - Traveling from the airport to Place Guillaume takes only eleven minutes.
 From the airport, head south on Rue de Treves.